 Troy, Ohio 45373

-Ballots will be mailed.
-You can tract the status of your application or absentee ballot at Absentee Lookup
+Ballots are mailed within one day of receipt of a valid application.
+You can track the status of your application or absentee ballot at Absentee Lookup

 VOTE EARLY IN-PERSON